DepressionCenter/AI-prompt-database/README.md

 ## Quick Start Guide
 * Navigate to the directory of your choice.
 Each directory represents a topic or category.
-* Copy the code under the Template section, and paste it into your AI prompt (e.g. [UMGPT](https://umgpt.umich.edu/).
+* Copy the code under the Template section, and paste it into your AI prompt ( e.g. [UMGPT](https://umgpt.umich.edu/) ).
 ### Current Categories
 [Business](/business/)  |  [Just for Fun](/just-for-fun/)